griftlab/Dojo-101/Dojo-101-DevSec/Python-basics.md

 # Vérification des conditions de correspondance
 if response.status_code == 200 and ("success" in response.text or "16-bit" in response.text):
-    print("Condition matched: success or 16-bit found and status is 200")
+    print("Condition matched and status is 200")
 else:
     print(f"Received status code: {response.status_code} with no matching content")
 ```